Key takeaways on top-down and bottom-up budgeting

 - Higher spending, probably: When departments can ask for what they want, the Office of the CFO will likely end up with an asking total higher than what they're willing to give.
 After various compromises, the spending will probably be more than the Office of the CFO initially set out to spend.

-- More time intensive: Because of all the communication and the various inputs, employees and senior management will need to spend more time on the budgeting process as a whole.
+- More time intensive: Increased communication and inputs mean employees and senior management will need to spend more time on the budgeting process as a whole.

 - Can create a "spend it or lose it" mentality: If departments don't use all the budget they asked for, that can signal to upper management that they'll repeat that next year.
 This means departments might waste any excess funds in their budget just to hit their number.